tfsumon/byteboltsec-hugo-test/content/english/blog/third-party-data-breach.md

 Third-party vendors can refer to any external parties that a company shares its data with, such as cloud service providers, marketing agencies, or contractors.

 As third-party vendors often have access to an organization's most confidential information, including financial records, customer data, and intellectual property, these breaches can be extremely risky.

+*Check out these [other types of data breaches](https://breachsense.io/blog/data-breach-types/) to make sure your organization is safe from harm.*
 ## 10 Steps to Prevent Third-Party Data Breach
 Preventing third-party data breaches is crucial if you want to safeguard your company’s sensitive information.

 The potentially severe consequences of these breaches highlight the need for a comprehensive and methodical approach to mitigate associated risks.

-With that in mind, here are ten tried-and-tested steps you can take to proactively mitigate third-party data breaches and uphold your security:
+With that in mind, here are **ten tried-and-tested steps** you can take to proactively mitigate third-party data breaches and uphold your security:
 ### #1.
 Perform Due Diligence on Your Vendors
-To prevent data breaches resulting from unauthorized access to your sensitive data, it is critical to perform due diligence on third-party vendors.
+To [prevent data breaches](https://breachsense.io/blog/prevent-data-breach/) resulting from unauthorized access to your sensitive data, it is critical to perform due diligence on third-party vendors.

 Specifically, this involves conducting a thorough investigation of a vendor’s or supplier’s security policies and procedures before partnering with them.